joemidgett/seattleplasticswebsite/spweb/content/services/fulfillmentservices.md

 <li>Expedited UPS Shipments</li>
 <li>Prompt Proof of Deliveries</li>

-Call us toll free at 1-800-441-0679 to find out how we can make your next project a little easier!
+<br>Call us toll free at 1-800-441-0679 to find out how we can make your next project a little easier!